black computer

 "Additional time is required to ensure that all preparatory processes fully align with national procedures, diplomatic protocols, and the broader objective of fostering a balanced and consensus-driven platform for dialogue,” Minister Felix Mutati said.

-The government only intends to postpone the event, Mutati said, but it is unclear whether the already financially strapped global human rights community or Access Now will be able or willing to travel to a rescheduled conference.
+The government only intends to postpone the event, Mutati said, but in a statement Access Now said it is not possible to hold the event at a different time given the vast amount of planning that already occurred.
 RightsCon typically attracts more than 5,000 human rights advocates and academics from over 150 countries.

 Many global human rights organizations have been financially hobbled by the dismantling of the United States Agency for International Development (USAID), making travel to Zambia a difficult undertaking.